luckymanaya/Svelte/README.md

 <p align = "justify">Multiple images in large sizes attract users’ attention thus making them more involved.
 Too much text may irritate the users.
 Furthermore, for my images, I decided to make all of them have rounded corners as not only are they ‘easy on the eyes’, but rounded corners also gave a more ‘warm’ and ‘friendly’ impact in comparison to images with sharp edges.
 </p>

-3. **Text Animation**
+3. **Animation**

-<p align = "justify">Text animation such as the ‘fly animation’ is also a feature I want to incorporate into my website in order to make it more ‘visually appealing’ and catch the user’s attention.
-It will also allow my website to share information in a more and memorable way.
-But I plan to not overuse text animation as based on my research, too much animation can distract and even annoy users.
+<p align = "justify">Animation is also a feature I want to incorporate into my website.
+Animations such as, zooming in an image when hovered and text animation such as the ‘fly animation’ to make the text appear vertically will make my website look ‘visually appealing’ and catch the user’s attention.
+It will also allow my website to share information in a more fun and memorable way.
+However, I plan not to use too much animation as based on my research, too much animation can distract and even annoy users.
 </p>

 ### Website #2: [Selected Website](https://selectedbase.com/)
 1. **Large font size**

 <p align = "justify">I want to use relatively large font sizes for my website because not only does it make the text legible, but it also makes it readable for the users to read.
 For example, a 12pt font size may be legible, however, it is not large enough to make the users actually stay in your website and read the whole text as readability takes emotions and ease of reading into consideration.
-As a result, I am going to make the text header to have a larger font size in order to catch the users’ attention and I will also try to display less text as people do not want to read a long, daunting paragraph with a very small font size.
+As a result, I am going to make the text to have a larger font size, but not too large that it takes up a lot of space in the website.
+This is so that it catches users’ attention and I will also try to display less text as people do not want to read a long, daunting paragraph with a very small font size.
 </p>

 2. **Black & White colors**